TinTuna/RealTimeRating/README.md

 ## Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch
+2. Create a feature branch.
-3. Make your changes
+3. Make your changes.
-4. Add tests if applicable
+4. Add tests if applicable.
-5. Submit a pull request
+5. Submit a pull request.

 ## License